lgrammer/annexcss/README.md

 }
 ```

-In regards to browser compatibility AnnexCSS puts focus on webkit.
-Autoprefixer can assist you if you need to expand cross-compatibility.
+In regards to browser compatibility AnnexCSS focuses entirely on webkit.
+This covers the vast majority of users.
+Postcss with autoprefixer can assist you if you need to expand cross-compatibility.
 Classes typically look like this:

 ```CSS
 @-webkit-keyframes fadeIn {